patrickingle/wp-truecache/readme.txt

 == Description ==

 A plugin that properly enables Wordpress in a high available, cluster environment using Memcache with File caching failover.
 No need for separate caching plugins.
 This plugin handles all the caching and works with CDN.
 Includes filters to prevent caching on certain pages, users, etc. Detail documentation on the Admin dashboard.
 Multisite enabled.

+The following publication, "Wordpress High Availability: Configuration, Deployment, Maintenance Tips & Techniques" available on Amazon at (http://www.amazon.com/dp/B00RAIMGAC)

 == Installation ==